HattMobb/Wreath-Network-Pen-Test/README.md

 ---

-## Conclusion

 # Attack Narrative

 ## Enumeration of Web Server

-A quick scan reveals a few services open on the reachable web server:
+Beginning with recon of the publicly facing web server, a quick scan revealed a few open services:

 ![Screenshot 2023-06-05 121320](https://github.com/HattMobb/Wreath-Network-Pen-Test/assets/134090089/3fcfa5a6-1bb2-45ac-86ce-96b7c07f7700)

-The website doesn't is only accessible after adding the IP to the local /hosts file:
+The website is only accessible after adding the IP to the local /hosts file: